-The OFA continued to provide investment management services to other public bodies in managing aggregate an investment amount of \$2,054 million (March 2019 - \$1,969 million).
+The OFA continued to provide investment management services to other public bodies in managing an aggregate investment amount of 2,101 million (2020 - 2,054 million).

-The OFA recovered operating costs from agencies and related parties amounting to \$5.3 million for the year ended March 31, 2020 (March 2019 - \$5.3 million).
-The OFA's annual surplus for the year amounted to \$4.2 million (March 2019 - \$5.4 million) from the partial retention of the interest rate spread on loans to public bodies as well as the interest income from its cash reserves.
+The OFA recovered operating costs from agencies and related parties amounting to \$5.4 million for the year ended March 31, 2021 (2020 - \$5.3 million).
+The OFA's excess of revenue over expenses from operations for the year amounted to \$3.9 million (2020 - \$4.2 million) from the partial retention of the interest rate spread on loans to public bodies as well as the interest income from its cash reserves.
+The \$30 million payment of surplus funds to the Province is presented as a current year expense, which results in the OFA recording an annual deficit of \$26.1 million.

-Prudent financial management on the part of the OFA ensured that actual expenditures continued to be below the budget resulting in cost recoveries from the Province that were \$1.9 million lower than the budgeted amount.
-Interest revenue was \$0.2 million higher than the budget contributing to an equal increase in the annual surplus.
+Prudent financial management on the part of the OFA ensured that actual expenditures continued to be below the budget, resulting in cost recoveries from the Province that were \$1.8 million lower than the approved budget.
+Interest revenue was \$0.7 million higher than the budget contributing to an equal increase in the excess of revenue over expenses.